-This servo outputs a stunning 930oz-in, is very fast, and has an all-steel gear train.
-It's basically, the bad boy of our standard-size lineup.
+Read on to see if the DS930 fills your bill of requirements because beyond outputting a stunning 930oz-in, is very fast, and has an all-steel gear train.
+It's basically, a bad boy in our standard-size lineup.
 About 0.09' taller than the DS630BLHV, this is because it's got a longer motor (extra power has gotta comes from somewhere).

 What goes into this servo includes 6061-T6 aircraft aluminum, 35NiCrMo16 steel gears, SAE 660 bronze bushings, ABEC-9 bearings, BUNA-N o-rings, DIN-912 18-8 stainless socket cap screws, brushless motor, million-cycle potentiometer, gold-plated connectors, surface-mount components, plus a conformal coating.
 But what you can't see or measure is an intangible because you also get our best effort and dedication - our heart and soul.